 Virtually all the input/output settings are NOT a part of mode preset.
-They can be set to their default value by one of the three ways:
+They can be set to their default value

 - by using the Restore Input/Output Defaults key on the first page of the input/output menu, - by using the System->Restore System Defaults->Input/Output Settings or, - by using the System -> Restore System Defaults->All.
 Also, they survive a Preset and a Power cycle.